 - 11.4.2 For votes taken electronically or over a period of time, all ALAC Members are deemed to have been present.
-To be considered a valid decision, more than 50% of sitting ALAC members must record a vote (including abstain if available). - 11.4.3 For a Consensus decision during a meeting to be considered valid the meeting must be quorate and ALAC Members from all ICANN Regions currently represented on the ALAC must have been present in person, telephonically, or by other means explicitly approved by the ALAC. - 11.4.4 For a Vote during a meeting to be considered valid, the meeting must be quorate at the time of the vote and ALAC Members from all ICANN Regions currently represented on the ALAC must have been present in person, telephonically, or by other means explicitly approved by the ALAC unless the issue is so urgent as to not allow prolonging the vote as per Paragraph 12.1.13.
-Absent such urgency, the vote must be prolonged to allow all regions an opportunity to participate. - 11.5 Open Meetings, Speaking Rights and Speaking Order - 11.5.1 All ALAC meetings are open unless otherwise decided by the ALAC to address a specific sensitive issue.
+To be considered a valid decision, more than 50% of sitting ALAC members must record a vote (including abstain if available). - 11.4.3 For a Consensus decision during a meeting to be considered valid the meeting must be quorate and ALAC Members from all ICANN Regions currently represented on the ALAC must have been present in person, telephonically, or by other means explicitly approved by the ALAC. - For a Vote during a meeting to be considered valid, the meeting must be quorate at the time of the vote and ALAC Members from all ICANN Regions currently represented on the ALAC must have been present in person, telephonically, or by other means explicitly approved by the ALAC unless the issue is so urgent as to not allow prolonging the vote as per Paragraph 12.1.13.
+Absent such urgency, the vote must be prolonged to allow all regions an opportunity to participate. - 11.4.411.4.5 For Consensus decisions made via e-mail, all ALAC Members are deemed to be present and the lack of consensus is determined based in disagreement expressed in accordance with Paragraph 12.1.3. - 11.5 Open Meetings, Speaking Rights and Speaking Order - 11.5.1 All ALAC meetings are open unless otherwise decided by the ALAC to address a specific sensitive issue.
 Sound recordings will be available in a timely manner where technically possible.
 Transcripts will be available in a timely manner where technically possible and cost-effective.
 Live access will be provided where practical. - 11.5.2 Speaking priority is given to ALAC Members, Liaisons and Appointees, but time permitting, others may be granted speaking rights at the discretion of the Chair. - 11.5.3 Participants who wish to speak should indicate their intention using whatever method is appropriate given the meeting details. - 11.5.4 The Chair shall have sole control over the speaking order and may timelimit interventions.